mrf-r/hwPanelEmulator/README.md

     - For serial devices an actual port setting should be specified (i.e. 9600 or 115200 or 31250..)
     - For both midi and serial devices flow limiter value should be specified (virtual baud).
 You are free to experiment with different rates.
 For example, if you are using some old synths, you can lower the baud from 31250 to 10000 or even less.
 Minimal virtual baud is 10 bits per second.
 Should be compatible with Arduino MIDI over serial.
+- audio - !only one instance can be used! based on portaudio library.
+In case you want to experiment with synthesis.
+It can be inited with NULL instead of device names to select default devices.
+You will need to provide audio callback for block calculation `void audioBufferProcessCallback(int16_t* const buffer_in, int16_t* const buffer_out, const uint16_t length)`.
+For now it is called from portaudio library, so all thread safety is on you.
+I'm thinking about calling it from widget process, but it will introduce additional latency.

 ## future widgets
-- audio - portaudio in case you want to experiment with synthesis
 - file - in case you want to experiment with patches or audio samples

 # dependencies: